wix-incubator/obsidian/packages/vscode-language-server-obsidian/README.md

 4. Set break points by clicking in the gutter to the left of the code

 ## Publishing
-1. First, make sure you have the VSCode Extension Manager (vsce) installed globally.
+First, make sure you have the VSCode Extension Manager (vsce) installed globally.
 ```shell
 npm install -g @vscode/vsce
 ```

-2.
+Use `vsce` to package and publish the extension.Run `vsce package` to generate a `.vsix` file which can be installed in VSCode by running `code --install-extension <path-to-vsix-file>`.